 Hip opening with butterfly pose (Baddha Konasana)

-Tight hips can create tension in the abdomen leading to painful period cramps and back ache.
-Baddha konasana pose is one of my favourites to release the inner thighs and outer hip muscles.
+Tight hips can create tension in the abdomen leading to pain in the pelvis and lower back.
+Baddha konasana pose is one of my favourite yoga poses for period cramps as it helps to release both the inner thighs and outer hip muscles.
 This is where you bring the soles of your feet together and allow your knees to open, creating a diamond shape between your legs.
-Relax your pelvic floor and take soft belly breaths.

 Seated wide angle pose (Upavistha Konasana)